pangenome/odgi/docs/rst/tutorial.rst

         n1: TTGG
         n2: CCGT

-A map of the data can be generated using :func:`odgi.graph.to_gfa`, which will work regardless of any internal loops
+A map of the data can be generated using :func:`odgi.graph.to_gfa`.

 .. code-block:: python